Tag Archives: Fort Morgan

 In 1942 the fort received four GPFs, two of which (Nos.
 176 and 802) were used on Panama Mounts on top of the old Civil War-era bastions while two others were left mobile.

 A soldier sitting on top of an M1918 155mm GPF, 1942.
 The gun position would be located on top of Bastion 3 of the fort.
-Note the camouflage, sandbag revetments and Panama Mount (Fort Morgan Collection)
+Note the camouflage, sandbag revetments, and Panama Mount (Fort Morgan Collection)

 Taken in 1943, this picture shows one of two 155 GPF guns that were mounted on top of the fort.
-Maximum elevation was 35-degrees, which is close to what this tube is (Fort Morgan Collection)
+Maximum elevation was 35 degrees, which is close to what this tube is (Fort Morgan Collection)

-These were manned by men of Battery F, 50th Coast Artillery throughout the duration of the War.
+These were manned by men of Battery F, 50th Coast Artillery throughout the War.
 It should be noted that, while Fort Morgan was an active U.S./Confederate base from 1819 through WWI, by 1931 it had been disarmed and abandoned, with the visiting 155s of Battery F her last hurrah.

 Oakland Tribune-press photo of an M1918 Canon de 155mm GPF repurposed as a mobile seacoast gun belonging to San Francisco’s Battery E, 250th Coast Artillery Regiment, California National Guard, being pulled by a pre-1932 Indiana Truck Corporation 115 3-ton truck en route to the 1940 Fourth Army Maneuvers in Monterey County.
 Later that year, the 250th Coast Artillery Regiment would mobilize and deploy to reinforce the Harbor Defenses of Sitka, Alaska.
 California Military Department Historical Collection No. 2022.1.843.

 Established at Camp Pendleton, Virginia 1 February 1942, the 50th Coast Artillery was a tractor-drawn heavy artillery regiment.
-After just two months of training, Battery F entrained for Fort Barrancas (Pensacola) Florida.
+After just two months of training, Battery F was entrained for Fort Barrancas (Pensacola) Florida.
 Arriving there on 7 April 1942, the unit left in a (slow) motor convoy to Fort Morgan to establish Temporary Harbor Defenses (THD) of Mobile and remained there until 1944.

 Battery E went down the coast another several miles to my hometown of Pascagoula to defend Ingalls Shipyard from a point on Beach Boulevard, but that is another story…